You booked a family photo session. Now what?

 You’d probably want to display these photos right?

-By choosing classic patterns and colors, your photos will never go out of style – timeless.
+So by choosing classic patterns and colors, your photos will never go out of style.

 They’ll never feel dated.